MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/evt-txqueue-cancel.md

 Remarks
 -------

-EvtTxQueueCancel is called to request that the adapter terminate any outstanding transmit operations.
-The device driver should attempt to stop any outstanding transmit operations, but it is not required since the OS can drain the remaining transmits via the queue's `EvtTxQueueAdvance` like usual.
-For more information on operating the ring buffer in general, see [**EvtTxQueueAdvance**](evt-txqueue-advance.md).
+In its *EVT_TXQUEUE_CANCEL* callback function, the client has an opportunity to complete any outstanding transmit packets.
+Unlike with [*EVT_RXQUEUE_CANCEL*](evt-rxqueue-cancel.md), the client is not required to do so.
+If the client leaves outstanding packets, NetAdapterCx calls the client's [*EVT_TXQUEUE_ADVANCE*](evt-txqueue-advance.md), where the client processes them as part of its regular operation.

-If the hardware supports cancelling in-flight transmits, the adapter should advance BeginIndex past all cancelled packets, as well.
-If the hardware does not support cancellation, this callback can be a no-op.
+If the hardware supports cancelling in-flight transmits, the client should also advance the ring buffer's **BeginIndex** past all cancelled packets.
+If the hardware does not support cancellation, this callback can return without taking action.

-`EvtTxQueueCancel` is serialized by NetAdapter with the queue's [**EvtTxQueueAdvance**](evt-txqueue-advance.md) and [**EvtTxQueueSetNotificationEnabled**](evt-txqueue-set-notification-enabled.md) callbacks.
+NetAdapterCx serializes this callback function along with the receive queue's [*EVT_TXQUEUE_ADVANCE*](evt-rxqueue-advance.md) and [*EVT_TXQUEUE_SET_NOTIFICATION_ENABLED*](evt-txqueue-set-notification-enabled.md) callback functions.

+For more info about ring buffer usage, see [*EVT_TXQUEUE_ADVANCE*](evt-txqueue-advance.md) and [Transferring Network Data](transferring-network-data.md).

 Requirements
 ------------